azell/new-relic/DESIGN.md

 The application uses a blocking queue to share data between the clients ingesting records, and the consumer responsible for de-duping and persisting records.
 The blocking behavior provides backpressure when the consumer is falling behind without skyrocketing memory usage.

 `Executors` are used to manage threads and scheduled tasks.
-Threads will exit if they detect they have been interrupted, typically during exector shutdown.
+Threads will exit if they detect they have been interrupted, typically during executor shutdown.

 A `BitSet` is used to de-dupe records.